Practice considerations: Manage your architecture firm’s risk during COVID-19

 - “Snail mail” protocols,

-3. Understand that there are practical realities regarding employees’ teleworking logistics.
+4. Understand that there are practical realities regarding employees’ teleworking logistics.
 You will want to discuss policies and potential workarounds for unique situations with employees.
 Remember, just as your firm is dealing with unexpected logistical challenges, your employees are also facing numerous challenges.
-Similar considerations should be given to your consultants as well.
+Similar considerations should be given to your clients and consultants as well.

 1. Architects should continue to focus on public health, safety, and welfare.

-2. Adherence to CDC and government guidelines will help keep the public, including your clients, consultants, and contractors, safe.
+2. Adherence to CDC and other applicable government guidelines will help keep the public, including your clients, consultants, and contractors, safe.

 3. Monitor and update your information as circumstances change quickly and existing approaches may need to adapt.
 Accordingly, be prepared with contingency plans to prepare for increased (or decreased) restrictions.